xxJian/HB100_Microwave_Demo/README.md

 And it also was verified by me, as you can see in the jpg files.

-There is one problem with my board.
+There is one tiny problem with my board.
 The retangular cutoff does not fit with HB100.
 This board functions well, but is not so pretty.
+And the distance has not been tested yet.